-- P6 Establish Atchison Street as the civic main street by: - ensuring that the design of building exteriors at the lower levels incorporates high levels of architectural modulation (i.e. no blank walls) along with high quality materials and finishes; - (b) maximising active uses such as retail, food and drink and outdoor dining at the ground level; and - (c) improving the public domain in accordance with Council's Public Domain Style Manual and Design Codes. - P7 Outdoor dining to be concentrated along widened footpaths to Atchison, Mitchell and Oxley Streets. - P8 Public plaza is provided at the closure of Mitchell Street with Pacific Highway. - P9 A linear park is provided along the western side of Mitchell and Oxley Streets, between Chandos and Albany Street. - P10 A shared way is provided along Mitchell Street from Atchison Street to properties in Albany Lane. - P11 Artworks and water features are integrated into design of the plaza artworks and other features act as windbreaks, particularly at the Pacific Highway end of Mitchell Street. - P12 Plazas incorporate space for public entertainment and expression of community identity, large enough to hold an open air performance or market. - P13 Roof top gardens and public facilities that allow public access to district views from higher floors.
+- P7 Establish Atchison Street as the civic main street by: - (a) ensuring that the design of building exteriors at the lower levels incorporates high levels of architectural modulation (i.e. no blank walls) along with high quality materials and finishes; - (b) maximising active uses such as retail, food and drink and outdoor dining at the ground level; and - (c) improving the public domain in accordance with Council's Public Domain Style Manual and Design Codes. - P8 Outdoor dining to be concentrated along widened footpaths to Atchison, Chandos, Mitchell, Oxley and Clarke Streets. - P9 Maintain and enhance Christie Street Reserve as a sunny and inclusive landscaped space which is activated along its southern edge with ground floor retail premises to 100 Christie Street - P10 Maintain and enhance Mitchell Street Plaza at the intersection of Mitchell Street and the Pacific Highway. - P11 A linear landscaped park is provided along the western side of Mitchell and Oxley Streets, between Chandos and Pacific Highway. - P12 A shared way is provided along Mitchell Street between Atchison Street and Albany Lane.

+- P13 Consideration be given to integrating artworks, water features and wind breaks into the design of Mitchell Street Plaza. - P14 Plazas incorporate space for public entertainment and expression of community identity, large enough to hold an open air performance or market. - P15 Roof top gardens and public facilities that allow public access to district views from higher floors.